 Third prize of $100 and publication in NRR

-Contest submissions are now open from July 1 – Sept.
-1
+Contest submissions will be open from July 1 – Sept.
+1 at midnight

 GUIDELINES: READ THIS BEFORE SUBMITTING

 Please do not put your name anywhere on your poems.
 Register with Submission Manager or log in to submit.
-Submit no more than three (3) unpublished poems, either all in one .doc or .rtf file, or in three files entered separately.
+Submit no more than three (3) unpublished poems, all in one .doc, .docx or .rtf file (no pdf’s please).
 The contest fee of $20 includes a copy (pdf to all submitters, print to contributors) of the journal, and is our primary source of funding for both the contest and publication/shipping costs.
-Simultaneous submissions are not recommended for the contest, but if you do, please let us know immediately if a poem is accepted elsewhere so we can withdraw it from consideration.
+Simultaneous submissions are not recommended for the contest.
 Make sure your poems are NARRATIVE, that is they tell a story or have an element of story.
 Lyric poems that are not narrative will be disqualified.
 Poems longer than 50 lines will be disqualified.
-If your name is all over your poems, we may become annoyed because we have to take your name off before sending them to our readers.
+If your name is on your poems, we may become annoyed because we have to take your name off before sending them to our readers.
 Good luck!

 Judge for this year’s Contest is Susan Deer Cloud:

 Susan Deer Cloud is the author of five books of poems, most recently Borscht Belt Indian, New and Selected and Braiding Starlight.
 She has edited a multicultural anthology, Confluence.
 Her work has been published in journals such as Rosebud, Prairie Schooner, Mid-American Review and in anthologies including Sister Nations.
 She has received a fellowship from New York State Foundation for the Arts.